Hold your heads up high Hannibal

-COLUMBIA, Mo. — Regardless of what happened in the Class 4 Show-Me Bowl, it was a historic season for the Hannibal Pirates.
+COLUMBIA, Mo. — Regardless of the loss to the Smithville Warriors in the Class 4 Show-Me Bowl last Friday, it was a historic season for the Hannibal Pirates.

 The boys in red-and-black gave the community of Hannibal a season to remember with plenty of excitement.